ppshdev/Project-Euler-100/3 - Largest prime factor/README.md

 [A web page](https://stackoverflow.com/questions/2304052/check-if-a-number-has-a-decimal-place-is-a-whole-number)

 Ok, got it sorted.
-Numbers well over a million, and I've been drinking whisky so I don't know what the results mean.
+Numbers well over a million, but I've been drinking whisky so I don't know what the results mean.

 Time to call it a day.
 It's now 2:56AM and I've been on this computer since 8AM (apart from going food shopping after lunch).